BlackMetalz/blackmetalz.github.io/content/k8s-networking-p2.md

 command terminated with exit code
 ```

-Specials thanks to `isovalent.com` for the tutorials xD ( included reference link below)
+Specials thanks `isovalent.com` for the tutorials xD ( included reference link below)

 # Conclusion
-- I was little hard time to understand, but in the end, mostly i get it at some percent xD
+- I had a little hard time understanding, but in the end, mostly i got it at some percent xD.
-- K8S is complicated, understand small part will leads to bigger part.
+- K8S is complicated, understand a small part will lead to a bigger part.
 Just don't give up, keep going!
-- Learning with ChatGPT and Copilot is faster than do research with only yourself!
+- Learning with ChatGPT and Copilot is faster than doing research with only yourself!

 # Reference:
 - [https://ranchermanager.docs.rancher.com/](https://ranchermanager.docs.rancher.com/)